TSharvananthan/PythonOneLiners/README.md

 [**Obfuscating "Hello world!"** By Ben Kurtovic](https://benkurtovic.com/2014/06/01/obfuscating-hello-world.html)

 ## ALSO
 - These aren't good solutions at all.
-Most are very ineffective and have a lot of improvments that could be made.
+Most are very ineffective and have a lot of improvements that could be made.

 ## Done Programs
 <table>